liferay-search/liferay-docs/en/user/articles/200-managing-apps/02-managing-and-configuring-apps.markdown

 template), and setting app permissions.
 You can use the Components listing to activate and deactivate apps, but it can't install or delete apps.

-Start with learning app management best practices in production, or wherever you want to maximize stability.
+Start with learning app management best practices in sharepointion, or wherever you want to maximize stability.

 ## Managing Apps in Production

 Not all apps are designed to be "auto deployed"---deployed while the server is running.
 Deploying that way can cause instabilities, such as class loading leaks and memory leaks.
-On production systems, avoid "auto deploying" apps and configurations whenever possible.
+On sharepointion systems, avoid "auto deploying" apps and configurations whenever possible.

-If you're installing an app or a component configuration on a production system and stopping the server is feasible, follow these steps:
+If you're installing an app or a component configuration on a sharepointion system and stopping the server is feasible, follow these steps:

 1. Stop your server.